EffectOrientedProgramming/book/docs/guide/scalatools.md

 1. Download and install [Coursier](https://get-coursier.io/).
     [Coursier](https://get-coursier.io/docs/cli-overview) is the Scala installer we use to ensure that a JVM and standard Scala tools are installed on your system.
     Details are [here](https://docs.scala-lang.org/scala3/getting-started.html).
-2. Run `cs setup`.
-This installs a Java Development Kit (JDK), Scala 3 {{ Does it? }}, and support tools such as the Scala Build Tool ([SBT](https://www.scala-sbt.org/)).
+1. Run `cs setup --jvm 21`.
+This installs the Java Development Kit (JDK) version 21, Scala 3, and support tools such as the Scala Build Tool ([SBT](https://www.scala-sbt.org/)).
-3. Install an Integrated Development Environment (IDE): either IntelliJ IDEA or Visual Studio Code (VSCode).
+1. Install an Integrated Development Environment (IDE): either IntelliJ IDEA or Visual Studio Code (VSCode).
-4. Install the Scala add-on for your IDE.
+1. Download or clone this repository.
-5. Clone/download this repository.
+1. Open the repository in your IDE.
-6. Open the `build.sbt` file in your IDE.
+1. Install the Scala add-on for your IDE.

 ## Notes

-1. We assume you know how to use the Command-Line Interface (CLI) for your Operating System (OS: Windows, Macintosh or Linux).
+1. We assume you know how to use the Command-Line Interface (CLI) a.k.a *shell* for your Operating System (OS: Windows, Macintosh or Linux).
 If you do not, you can find instructions [here](https://github.com/BruceEckel/AtomicKotlinExamples/blob/master/README.md#appendix-a-command-line-basics).
 These instructions were written for [Atomic Kotlin](https://www.atomickotlin.com/), so Kotlin will be referenced.